 There’s also a bunch of sub-s and super-s, like subspecies and superfamilies etc… but let’s not get into that.

 Levels of similarity

 Working out these groups, and so how closely related organisms are isn’t a simple task.
-For example bats and birds both do powered fly, yet birds come from the class aves and bats from mammalia, so are far more closely related to many non-flying species like penguins in Aves and horses in Mammalia than they are to each other.
+For example bats and birds both do powered fly, yet birds come from the class aves and bats from mammalia, so are far more closely related to many non-flying species like penguins in aves and horses in mammalia than they are to each other.
 The methods used to group animals together and to work out their ancestry range from looking at their bones to their behaviour to their DNA, and it isn’t a perfect science.
 These taxonomic groups, whilst based on similar physical features often, are really there to show how closely related animals are.
-So for example earlier I mentioned one of the features of groups in mammalia is fur or hair, but the hairless sphinx cat wouldn’t be thrown out of the group as it is known to be a species of Felis catus, the rest of whom belong in that category.
+For example earlier I mentioned one of the features of the grouping mammalia is fur or hair, but the hairless sphinx cat wouldn’t be thrown out of the group as it is known to be a species of Felis catus, the rest of whom belong in that category.
 That one is obvious, but there are many less obvious relationships, and new discoveries often lead to taxonomic groupings having to be changed.

 Names that are classic

 Once we get down to species level, everything has a name.
 There’s the common name like cat, and then the scientific name (known as binomial nomenclature) like Felis catus.
 This is often derived from Latin words with some logic to them.
 For example the polar bear is Ursus maritimus.
 The first part is usually the genus whilst the second part in this case means ‘relating to the sea’, as polar bears often swim in the sea.
 So it’s sort of like Latin for sea bear.
 The brown bear is Ursus arctos, ursus being Latin for bear and arctos being Greek for bear, so it’s a bear bear.